axwhyzee/iNTUition-v9.0/README.md

 Therefore, our group seeks to rely on automation and timely reminders by a Bot to more easily streamline the whole process of managing group projects for their modules.

 ## What it does
 Jiraji is a web application platform for all students to sync their availabilities for easy meeting coordination.
 It also allows the leader of the groups to add projects, tasks and meetings easily.
-Once a meeting has been set, a reminder will be sent through Telegram to each member who is included within the project itself.
+Once a meeting has been set, a reminder will be sent through the Telegram bot to each member who is included within the project itself.
+Additionally, it includes a calendar for group members to input their availabilities by choosing the relevant timeslots and it will be saved to the database.
+Thereafter, the group will be able to view the best timeslot for a meeting time.

 ## How we built it
 We built it collectively using the MERN Stack, MongoDB, node.js, Express and React.js.